Ongoing

 Seymour Marine Discovery Center 100 McAllister Way, Santa Cruz

 Join us for the Institute for Social Transformation’s annual student showcase, celebrating the incredible work of our Building Belonging Fellows!
-This special event highlights the achievements of undergraduate research fellows. […]
+This special event highlights the achievements of undergraduate research fellows.
+Each student will give a 2-minute lightning talk about a research project they worked on with a Social Sciences faculty mentor.
+Presentation schedule here The […]

 What is Mythos?
 Conversations on AI